Aya-N-Elsayed/Solar-prediction/README.md

 python3 ann.py --dataset C_PWS_1.csv --teston " " --randtest 1
 ```
 To run on large data (68925), change the data file in the command line to C_PWS.csv

+You should run the commands from the path "./Solar-prediction/stage7/algorithms"